In this post I show how I replaced broken screen on my son’s iPod Touch 4th generation (with camera).

 Power off the device.

 I applied some transparent scotch tape on the cracked glass to keep all broken pieces together when you remove it.

 Start separating the old screen from the bottom cover using a metal spudger.

 Carefully insert the spundger between the screen and cover and slowly move it along the side.

 You should insert the spundger on the bottom of the iPod (where the home button is located).
 It’s explained very well in the video I mentioned at the beginning of this post.

-Separate the broken screen from the iPod bottom cover.
+Separate the broken assembly from the iPod bottom cover.

-There are two cables connecting the screen/digitizer assembly to the circuit board:
+There are two cables connecting the assembly to the circuit board:

 - the digitizer cable.

 - the screen cable.